RedStoneMango/ttEdit/README.md

 A third-party graphical frontend for [**TTTool**](https://github.com/entropia/tip-toi-reveng/), designed to allow you to create your own Tiptoi® GME and GME files easier — without having to use the command line.

 > [!NOTE]
-> This project is **not an official Ravensburger product**.
-It is an independent, community-made tool built on top of the open-source [TTTool](https://github.com/entropia/tip-toi-reveng/) project.
+> This is **not an official Ravensburger product** — just a community-made tool that works with the open-source [TTTool](https://github.com/entropia/tip-toi-reveng/) project.
-> Ravensburger GmbH is not affiliated with, does not endorse, and is not responsible for this software.
-Use at your own risk.
+> Ravensburger isn’t involved with or responsible for this app.
+> Use it at your own risk — I can’t take any responsibility if something goes wrong with your Tiptoi® pen, files, or other stuff while using it.

 ## Features